WebAssembly/WASI/preview2/README.md

 Proposals may be added to WASI Preview 2 at any time until WASI Preview 3 is launched.

+## Witx and Wit

+Witx files can be derived from Wit files according to the Canonical ABI.
+Wasm engines can implement single-module components using just these derived Witx files and their existing Witx machinery.

 ## Looking forward to Preview 3

 Preview 3 will add the new `stream` and `future` keywords.
 The